Applying for Citizenship

 The Department of Home Affairs reports processing times for citizenship by conferral applications on its website.

 If your application is approved, you will receive a confirmation letter and Home Affairs will invite you to attend a citizenship ceremony.
-Contact your local council regarding the frequency of citizenship ceremonies etc.
+Look up the citizenship ceremony wait times for your local council, or ask your council about the frequency of citizenship ceremonies.

 The citizenship by conferral application fee varies depending on your eligibility, and how you apply.
 If you are aged: